 '''

 A if Today = Mon or Wed or Fri then

-B. if Today in Days_T then
+B if Today in Days_T then

-C. if Today not in Weekdays T then
+C if Today not in Weekdays_T then

 D if Today in Tue | Thu then

 '''

-'''

-A To use or, both sides of the comparison must be duplicated (e.g.

-Today = Mon or Today = Wed)

-B. Legal - should always return True

-C. Legal - returns True if Today is Sat or Sun

-D Legal - returns True if Today is Tue or Thu
+- Wed and Fri are not Boolean expressions need to compare each of them to Today - B. Legal should always return True - C. Legal returns True if Today is Sat or Sun - Legal returns True if Today is Tue or Thu

-AdaCore

-'''